Interactive-NCA/nca-backend/README.md

 The NCA model uses a grid-based approach, where each cell in the grid represents a tile in the level.
 The model generates levels by updating each cell in the grid based on its neighboring cells, and then repeating this process for a set number of iterations.
 The output of the model is a 2D grid of tiles that represents a generated Zelda level.

+🧑‍🔬 Currently we are hosting experiments: `16, 38, 27, 28, 29`.
+The endpoints usually require you to choose which experiment you want the NCA models from.

 ## 🛡️ Zelda level generation

 The interactive web app that utilizes this backend can be seen [here](https://interactive-nca-ui.vercel.app/)